-Perceived Impacts to the Pastureland Areas:
+Perceived impacts to:

-The vegetation located in the pastureland areas exhibited signs of human modification (with several agricultural and residential developments), which would indicate that the natural ecological habitat was already degraded in these locations.
-Therefore, the vegetation here should be the least affected by the highway development.

-Perceived Impacts to the Roadside Vegetation and Modified Woodlands:

-Habitat fragmentation and the loss of endemic species are the two main ecological threats posed by the planned roadway development, especially on the highland areas during construction and operational phases.
+- Pastureland Areas - The vegetation located in the pastureland areas exhibited signs of human modification (with several agricultural and residential developments), which would indicate that the natural ecological habitat was already degraded in these locations.
+Therefore, the vegetation here should be the least affected by the highway development. - Roadside Vegetation and Modified Woodlands - Habitat fragmentation and the loss of endemic species are the two main ecological threats posed by the planned roadway development, especially on the highland areas during construction and operational phases.
 Other impacts include: increased surface runoff of rainwater and sediment; the encouragement of urban sprawl; and increased human intrusion.